webstylestory/figolia/README.md

 For more serious usage, this is not reccomended, as it can lead to many useless operations, and bandwith waste.

-The suggested usage is to specify `dataPath` and `uid` in `firebase` config, and give write access to that uid in the Firebase Rules (see Firebase docs).
-Also mandatory, the last modificated time of each items must be set in the schema definition.
+I really suggest to specify `path` and `uid` in `firebase` config field, and give write access to that uid in the Firebase Rules.
+Also mandatory, the last modificated time of each items must be set in the schema definition (for example, in a `modifiedAt` field).
+This is in your app, if you did not implement such feature to track the last modified time of each of your objects, you'll have to do so before using this server efficiently.

-Don't forget to allow `algolia` user to write in your Firebase `algolia` path:
+To allow `algolia` user to write in your Firebase `algolia` path, add the following in your Firebase instance security rules :

     // Let algolia-firebase-indexer daemon keep track of what is in sync "algolia": {